 In-person participants must pre-register and complete a COVID-19 screening.
-Pre-registration required via ShulCloud.

 Family Outdoor Kabbalat Shabbat and Dinner

 Friday, October 15 at 5:15 PM

 Join us for an abridged Kabbalat Shabbat service followed by a boxed Shabbat dinner for you to either take home or enjoy in the parking lot.
 Watch for registration and dinner order information coming soon.